Skip to main content

 API Key issues

-API keys are only required for private projects and are only available on Business and Enterprise plans.
+API keys are only required for private projects and are available on Professional, Business, and Enterprise plans.

 If you are getting authentication errors: